AlexWalcher/automaticHintGeneration/README.md

 # Automatic hint generation using Wikipedia

-**Ongoing project: At the moment the program is extended and updated constantly.**

 This project is part of my ongoing **Bachelor Thesis** at the **University of Innsbruck**:
 [*Adam Jatowt and Alex Walcher: Automatic hint generation using Wikipedia*](https://ds-informatik.uibk.ac.at/doku.php?id=current_topics)